LewisJ-git/fuel-rate-website/README.md

 # Fuel_Rate_Website
-# Getting Started with Create React App
+# Getting Started with Fuel Rate App

+1. Run 'npm install' in the project directory.
+2. cd into "client" folder and run 'npm install axios'
+3. cd ".." back to the project directory.
+4. Run 'npm run dev' to run the app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).